VSVisaSignalOfficial filing intelligence

 Summary

-Alaska Neonatology Associates has submitted one Labor Condition Application (LCA) for a Neonatologist position in Anchorage, AK, during FY2026 Q2.
-The median salary for this role is reported at $285,000 per year.
-It's important to note that while the LCA has been certified, this does not guarantee approval of any subsequent H-1B petition by USCIS.
-Additionally, there are no PERM applications associated with this employer, which is relevant for green card processes.
-Always consider these caveats when evaluating employment opportunities in the immigration context.
+Alaska Neonatology Associates has submitted one Labor Condition Application (LCA) for a Neonatologist position in Anchorage, AK, with a median salary of $285,000 per year.
+The LCA is certified, indicating compliance with wage and working conditions, but it does not guarantee approval of an H-1B petition by USCIS.
+There are no PERM applications filed, which are necessary for green card sponsorship.
+Employers should be aware that LCA and PERM certifications do not equate to immigration approval.
+Always consult with a qualified immigration attorney for specific guidance.

 Sources